Are you worried about your PSA levels?

-A plethora of evidence on prostate health shows that proper nutrition and an active lifestyle can benefit the prostate.
+A wealth of research on prostate health shows that proper nutrition and an active lifestyle can benefit the prostate.

 The high prevalence of prostate cancer among men continues to rise, particularly in countries where men focus on a Western-style diet.